polarhive/site/content/blog/indiafoss-2024/index.md

 ## The Conference

 The first talk was by [Vishnu Mohandas](https://vishnu.tech/), [Ente](https://ente.io/).
 They make a FOSS Google Photos alternative which is E2E encrypted and had a polished UI.
-Their primary userbase is the typical FOSS, privacy concious degoogler crowd.
+Their primary userbase is the typical FOSS, privacy conscious degoogler crowd.
 The slides say you need to market and build a userbase before you build a product and scale up.
 Fun fact, he used to work at Google, Switzerland but left that cushy job to build ente.

 ![ente talk](ente.jpg)